Expose a Local Service with Cloudflare Tunnel

 • Your preferences and nudges to correct agent behaviors

-• You probably don't need to tell it YAGNI or KISS.
-They're already built in
+• You probably don't need to tell it YAGNI or KISS as bare principles.
+They're already built in.

-Pro tip: before adding something to CLAUDE.md, ask it, "Is this already covered in your system prompt?"
+Pro tip 1: before adding something to CLAUDE.md, ask it, "Is this already covered in your system prompt?"

-Here are some key parts of my CLAUDE.md:
+Here are some parts of my CLAUDE.md I found useful:

 The Project CLAUDE.md